MKinG4ever/ServerGUI/README.md

-# ServerGUI
+# ServerGUI (reViewer)
-simple Web Interface for Applications
+simple Web Interface for Applications.

+this version is testing on "reViewer" repositorie.